S1.E5.Shoe_Horn

 Shoe Horn

-With Lucy’s shoe tucked away in the glove box so Jace wouldn’t have to keep looking at it, he lazily watched the passing landscape of Kettle Road as he and his uncle made the long journey to the item’s owner’s house, back in Desert Tree.
-The era’s pop music was playing on the radio, but at a very low volume this time.
+With his mom’s shoe tucked away in the glove box so he wouldn’t have to keep looking at it, Jace lazily watched the passing landscape along Kettle Road as he and his uncle made the long journey to the item’s owner’s house, back in Desert Tree.
+The era’s pop music was playing on the radio again, but at a very low volume this time.

 “What’s the plan?”
 Jace eventually asked.